You might not have expected to hear this over at a plastic boycott blog but there are a lot of plastic products I have no intention of giving up.

 However there are still some plastics we use

 There are some plastics I have no intention of giving up.
-I don’t dislike plastic, I dislike the misuse of plastic.
+My computer obviously.
+Just to be clear, I don’t dislike plastic, I dislike the misuse of plastic.
 There are many good reasons to use plastic but it has to be used properly.

 I use plastic products when